zBlock-1/RLN-audit-report/README.md

 ### 6. Low - Check if the `identityCommitment` is less than the SCALAR FIELD

-As mentioned in [0xparc's bug tracker](https://github.com/0xPARC/zk-bug-tracker#semaphore-1), the inputs have to be less than the Snark's Scalar Field.
+As mentioned in [0xparc's bug tracker](https://github.com/0xPARC/zk-bug-tracker#semaphore-1), the inputs have to be less than the Snark's scalar field.

 #### Technical Details

 The prime field in circom is ~ `2**254` whereas solidity supports 256-bit integers.
-There is a possibility of users registering twice, once using the `identityCommitment` & another  time using `A` such that `A mod p = identityCommitment` where `p` is the prime field of circom.
-Here, the user registers twice using the same `identitySecret`.
+There is a possibility of users registering twice, once using the `identityCommitment` & another  time using `A` such that `A mod p = identityCommitment` where `p` is the prime field used in circom.
+Hence, the user registers twice using the same `identitySecret`.

 #### Impact
 Low.